Areas of Expertise/Research interests

 BA, University of North Texas

-- The Figure of the Migrant (Stanford University Press, under contract).
+- The Figure of the Migrant (Stanford University Press, forthcoming).

 - Returning to Revolution: Deleuze, Guattari, and Zapatismo (Edinburgh University Press, 2012)